 Peter Farina works with great entrepreneurs and scientists to bring innovative medicines to patients.
 Since 2008, he has been identifying and evaluating investment opportunities in the healthcare sciences for the Canaan team.
-Passionate about R&D in the fields of chemistry and biology, Peter's accomplishments in drug research include the successful development and registration of Viramune (nevirapine)and Aptivus for HIV, and Atrovent HFA for COPD and emphysema.
+Passionate about R&D in the fields of chemistry and biology, Peter's accomplishments in drug research include the successful development and registration of Viramune® (nevirapine) and Aptivus® for HIV, Atrovent® HFA for COPD/emphysema and Jardiance® (empagliflozin) for diabetes.

 "Bees have found perfection using hexagons.
 Molecules are frequently composed of hexagons and benzene rings.
 The symmetry and elegance of the natural world brings me pleasure and joy."